 The Bank's Risk Policy provides a general description of the types of risk the Bank faces and how the Bank should act in relation to these.
-This is described in the Bank's Risk Policy.

 The Bank must at all times maintain control over the risks it faces.
 In cases where the risk is greater than what is acceptable in relation to our policy, measures must immediately be taken to reduce the risk.